 Purchasing an Opal card

 It is a good idea to have sufficient funds ready for the first few weeks of your stay.
 You can change money at the airport.
 You may receive a better rate in the city so only change enough to last you a few days.
-Automatic Teller Machines (ATMs) are available at the Sydney Airport, and throughout Sydney.
+Automatic Teller Machines (ATMs) are available at the Sydney Airport, and throughout Sydney, and they accept most of the major card systems (Mastercard/VISA etc.).

 On campus - 24 hour emergency number